 - Run fault management tests.

-- Implement robust backup and cybersecurity solutions.
+- Implement robust backup strategies and cybersecurity solutions.

 - Monitor server traffic for suspicious activity.

 - Ensure servers keep up with requirements as business needs evolve.

 Depending on the size of the IT setup, server management can be the task of a single admin or an entire team.
 While an admin can operate on an in-house level, companies often choose to outsource server management.
 Different providers offer different services, so choose a vendor that meets your requirements.